reactabular/reactabular/docs/column-definition/formatters.md

 As long as a formatter returns something that React can render, it will work.
 The results are rendered recursively from left to right **inside** a table cell.

-Reactabular provides a formatter to make it easier to highlight search results.
-It is covered in the next section.

 ## See Also

 * [Resizable Columns](/examples/resizable-columns)